OpenHD/OpenHD-ImageBuilder/README.md

 So after thinking about the problem and looking for projects who had tackled this i looked at the actual Raspbian image generator, who's output serves as our input (the basic Raspbian lite image).
 The concept used in the Raspbian image generator is dividing the entire creation process in `stages`, where the output of the previous stage serves as the input of the next.
 Stages that have been completed can be skipped in a next build.

-This concept applies to the EZ-Wifibroadcast image creation as well.
+This concept applies to the Open.HD image creation as well.
 So i modified the core logic into this system:

 ![flow](https://github.com/HD-Fpv/Open.HD_Image_Builder/Builder%20flow.png "Flow")